keivan-shah/sysmonitor/README.md

 # SYSMONITOR
-A mini project in python than acts a system monitor.
+A mini project in python than acts as a system monitor.
 This `python3` application makes use of the `Tkinter` package for the GUI and `psutil` Library to make the necessary function calls to get the underlying system details as required.
 _____________________________________________________________________________________________________________________________________

 # INSTALLATION: